mquanten/portfolio/src/routes/projects/abrasion/Tech Stack.md

 # Tiny Stack
-Use this for fun little projects or simple apps that don't require a full frontend framework such as personal blogs or simple static business pages with no edits required.
+Use this for smaller projects that don't require quite so much extra layers.
+Something like a simple blog.
 ## Frontend
 - Alpine
-- Tailwind CSS
-- Ionic
+- Milligram

 ## Backend
 - Firebase
-- Firebase Cloud Functions